Where are they now? Chelsea’s 14 wonderkids from FM 2012

 Trevoh Chalobah has broken through this season under Thomas Tuchel and become an instant fan favourite.
 Older brother Nathaniel never quite managed that, having been sent out on a series of loans before eventually signing for Watford in 2017.

-After struggling with injuries in his first couple of years at Vicarage Road, Chalobah helped the Hornets go up last season before signing for freshly-relegated Fulham.
+After struggling with injuries in his first couple of years at Vicarage Road, Chalobah helped the Hornets go up last season before signing for freshly-relegated Fulham, where he’s earned another promotion but only made 10 leagues starts.

 Patrick van Aanholt